xorbitsai/xorbits/doc/source/index.rst

 Welcome to Xorbits!
 """""""""""""""""""""""""""""""""""""""""

-Xorbits is an open-source computing framework that makes it easy to scale ML and DS workloads — from data preprocessing, to tuning, training, and model serving.
+Xorbits is an open-source computing framework that makes it easy to scale data science and machine learning workloads — from data preprocessing, to tuning, training, and model serving.
 Xorbits can leverage multi cores or GPUs to accelerate computation on a single machine, or scale out up to thousands of machines to support processing terabytes of data.

 Xorbits provides a suite of best-in-class libraries for data scientists and machine learning practitioners.
 Xorbits provides the capability to scale tasks without the necessity for extensive knowledge of infrastructure.

 - :ref:`Xorbits Datasets <xorbits_datasets_index>`: Load and process datasets, from small to large, using the tools you love💜, such as pandas and Numpy.

-- :ref:`Xorbits Train <xorbits_train_index>`: Pretrain or finetune your own state-of-the-art models for ML and DL frameworks such as PyTorch, XGBoost, etc.
+- :ref:`Xorbits Train <xorbits_train_index>`: Pretrain your own state-of-the-art models for ML and DL frameworks such as PyTorch, XGBoost, etc.

+- :ref:`Xorbits Tune <xorbits_tune_index>`: Finetune your models by running state of the art algorithms such as PEFT.

 - :ref:`Xorbits Serve <xorbits_serve_index>`: Scalable serving to deploy state-of-the-art models.
 Integrate with the most popular deep learning libraries, like PyTorch, ggml, etc.

-Xorbits features a familiar Python API that supports a variety of libraries, including pandas, NumPy, scikit-learn, PyTorch, XGBoost, Xarray, etc.
-With a simple modification of just one line of code, your pandas workflow can be seamlessly scaled using Xorbits:
+Xorbits features a familiar Python API that supports a variety of libraries, including pandas, NumPy, scikit-learn, PyTorch, XGBoost, Xarray, etc. With a simple modification of just one line of code, your pandas workflow can be seamlessly scaled using
+Xorbits:

 .. image:: _static/pandas_vs_xorbits.gif
    :alt: pandas on Xorbits